Motorcycle taxi: Philippines

+Angkas, Move It, Lalamove Ride and Grab are popular motorbike ride hailing apps in Philippines.

-Motorcycle taxis in the Philippines usually have sidecars, or seats extended sideways, often by use of a T-shaped crossbeam.
-The latter type of taxi is known as habal-habal, or a skylab, owing to its crude resemblance to the Skylab space station which orbited the Earth in the 1970s.
+Traditionally the motorcycle taxis in the Philippines usually have sidecars, or seats extended sideways, often by use of a T-shaped crossbeam.
+The latter type of taxi is known as habal-habal or a skylab, owing to its crude resemblance to the Skylab space station which orbited the Earth in the 1970s.

-Covered, three-wheel autorickshaws, known as tricycles, are also a common mode of transport.
+Covered, three-wheel auto rickshaws, known as tricycles, are also a common mode of transport.

 Angkas is a Philippine motorcycle vehicle for hire and delivery service company based in Makati, Metro Manila.
+Its competition in passenger market is JoyRide.

 Motorcycle taxis were deemed illegal in 2020 due to possible exposure of passengers and riders to COVID-19 when in contact with each other, especially in the cities.

 Thailand

+GrabBike, Bolt, and inDrive are the popular motorbike ride hailing apps.

 Motorcycle taxis (มอเตอร์ไซค์รับจ้าง, RTGS: motoesai rap chang; วินมอเตอร์ไซค์, RTGS: win motoesai; or เมล์เครื่อง, RTGS: me khrueang) are a common form of public transport in Bangkok and most other cities, towns, and villages in Thailand.
 They are generally used for short trips.
 In Bangkok, there are motorcycle taxi queues on many sois, or side streets, and the queues are regulated by land transport authority.
 Licensed motorcycle taxi operators wear orange vests with yellow number plates.
 The driving license with photo and driver's details in form of yellow card is placed on the back of the driver where the passenger can see clearly.
 In compliance with Thailand's motorcycle helmet law, many (but not all) drivers carry a spare helmet to offer to passengers.
 Bangkok locals generally only use motorcycle taxis when they need to get somewhere fast, as metered taxi-cabs can not only be more expensive for short trips but also slower than flat-rate motorcycles.
 Therefore, motorcycle taxi-drivers in Bangkok have built their reputation on delivering service as quickly as possible and tend to drive very fast and weave through traffic.